arsuq/MemoryLanes/MemoryLanes/README.md

 in snail pace due to connectivity problems.
 In such cases having a dedicated highway per client is one option for reducing the probability of having a pinned lane.
-Another possible solution is using a highway with multiple short lanes, expecting long living fragments and infrequent resets, that way the amount of locked bytes is constrained to whatever value that seems optimal.
+Another possible solution is using a highway with multiple short lanes, expecting long living fragments and infrequent resets, that way the amount of locked bytes is constrained to a value that seems reasonable.

 ![](UnpredictableFragmentLifetime.png)